BrendaMichelle/List-User-Repos/README.md

 git clone https://github.com/BrendaMichelle/List-User-Repos.git

-4. The repository will be cloned.
+4. The repository will be cloned